 - Certificate of successful completion from a bachelor program with English as the language of instruction (interviews in English are not sufficient)

-- sufficient mathematical knowledge (i.e. at least 24 credit points according to the ECTS) particularly in linear algebra (at least 6 credit points), analysis/calculus [including dynamical systems] (at least 6 credit points), probability theory and statistics (at least 6 credit points).
+sufficient mathematical knowledge (i.e. at least 24 credit points according to the ECTS) particularly in linear algebra (at least 6 credit points), analysis/calculus [including dynamical systems] (at least 6 credit points), probability theory and statistics (at least 6 credit points).
+We cannot support you filling out the "list of relevant mathematical courses”.
+Please fill in what you think is relevant.

 The following is recommended but not compulsory for students applying for the program: